rhollings/virtual-assistant/README.md

 <h3>CREATOR NOTE</h3>
 Currently Arti is personalized for me, as it has certain functions I find useful.
 Yet the code is Open Source and can be modified for other users

-Some commands Arti knows:
+Some commands Arti knows ===>
-time: to tell current time
+search: searches web by opening a new tab or reads results directly from search
 weather: to display weather of given city
 news: displays latest news
+jokes/facts: can tell a random joke/fact

 <h3>In House Libraries & Imports</h3>